Preparing Your Garden for a Heatwave: 5 Essential Tips

 What do your plants look like in the middle of summer?
 Do they thrive despite the hot temperatures?

 Or do they look more like this?

-All too often, we find ourselves with landscapes filled with plants (often with large leaves) that struggle to survive the hot, summer months.
+All too often, we find ourselves with landscapes filled with plants.
+These plants often have large leaves and struggle to survive the hot, summer months.
 This results in unattractive plants that we work hard to help sustain them until cooler temperatures arrive.
 Usually, these plants are best meant to grow in climates with less extreme heat.

 Langman’s Sage (Leucophyllum langmaniae)

-Let’s look at an example of an adaptation that this Langman’s sage has that enables it to handle full sun and 110+ temperatures without undue stress.
+Let’s look at an example of an adaptation that this Langman’s sage.
+The adaptation enables it to handle full sun and 110+ temperatures without undue stress.

 Notice that the flowers have small hairs.
 So do the leaves, giving them a slightly grayish cast.
 These tiny hairs help to reflect the sun’s rays, which lowers the temperature of the leaves and flowers.

 Mexican Honeysuckle (Justicia spicigera) and Shrubby Germander ‘Azurea’ (Teucrium fruticans ‘Azurea’)